Cyclenerd/ethereum_nvidia_miner/README.md

 #### Why not use nvidia-smi?

-nvidia-smi does not work with my cards.
+nvidia-smi does not work with my cards (NVIDIA GeForce GTX 1060 and 1070).

     prospector@mine ~ $ nvidia-smi -i 0 -ac 4004,1987
     Setting applications clocks is not supported for GPU 0000:01:00.0.